 6. Equity Multiple

-This measures how many times your initial investment is returned over the life of the deal.
+This metric tells you how many times your initial investment comes back to you over the life of the deal.

 Equity Multiple = Total Distributions / Total Cash Invested

-An equity multiple of 2.0x means you’ve doubled your money.
-This metric is often used in syndicated real estate and passive investments.
+An equity multiple of 2.0x means you’ve doubled your money by the time the deal is done.
+You’ll see this metric used often in syndicated real estate and passive investment vehicles where investors want a simple measure of total wealth creation.

-Each of these ROI methods serves a different purpose.
-For leveraged deals, focus on Cash-on-Cash Return.
-For performance tracking across multiple assets or partnerships, IRR and Equity Multiple are more insightful.
-For market-level comparison or valuation, Cap Rate is indispensable.
+Each of these ROI methods has a specific job.
+For leveraged deals, Cash-on-Cash Return is your anchor.
+For tracking performance across multiple assets or partnerships, IRR and Equity Multiple tell the fuller story.
+For market-level comparison or property valuation, Cap Rate is the tool you reach for first.

-The key is using the right formula for the right property and strategy—and always verifying your inputs with accurate data on income, expenses, financing, and market value.
+The key is matching the right formula to the right property and strategy, and always verifying your inputs with accurate data on income, expenses, financing terms, and current market value.
+If you want to go deeper on deal structures, luxury real estate investment strategies worth studying can sharpen how you approach each acquisition.

 Factors Affecting ROI in Rental Properties